NJS Law Ltd: Info

 |

 After 20+ years of writing articles about the legal industry, we often worry that we can no longer tell the difference between what might interest legal professionals versus the general public.
-However for this piece the two are going to be merged together deliberately because sometimes a little insight into how things are viewed from one side - can help provide a little clarity to the other.
+However for this piece the two are going to be merged together deliberately, because sometimes a little insight into how things are viewed from one side can help provide a little clarity to the other.

 One of the best resources we don't think enough people know about is the website of The Law Society of England & Wales.
 Here you can get clear answers about the experience levels of a firm AND their specialist case types.
-There is a wealth of data on each registered firm and legal professional including any alternate contact details, trading names, qualification dates, languages spoken and more.
+There is a wealth of data on each registered firm or legal professional including any alternate contact details, trading names, qualification dates, languages spoken and more.

 If you check out the staff page for this firm you'll see a range of experience levels across the last three decades including John Halstead who qualified as a solicitor in 1994, Alexander Gemmell who qualified in 2004, right up to Nichola Johnson in 2014.
 So NJS don't just have 'experience', they have a range of experience levels.
 Seasoned heads but with fresh eyes, so to speak.
 Which is surely a good type of staff mix at any firm?
+So if you see two law offices stating 60 years of combined experience, that does not necessarily mean they are equal.

 The main source people usually turn to when evaluating a firm is the public review boards such as Google, Yelp, Trustpilot, etc. However you may not be getting the most out of such resources.
 Certainly people prefer independent forums over company provided testimonials on their website.
 Our poll a few years back was very clear about that.
-But when it comes to law firms at least, you should never rely on those star ratings.
+But when it comes to law firms, at least, you should never rely on star ratings.

 "understanding of my needs and situation"